elasticio/elasticio.github.io/content/_components/shopify-admin-v2/index.md

 * **Admin API access token** (string, required) - this token you will get after app creation (look at instructions above)
 * **API version** (string, required) - Provide the API version you are going to work with.
 The component has been tested on `2023-01`, but should work with any available.
+* **API secret key** (string, required) - This field is used and required **only** for trigger - `Webhook` to [sign the request with an HMAC header](https://shopify.dev/apps/webhooks/configuration/https#step-5-verify-the-webhook).

 > **Notes:**
 * `Admin API access token` shows only once.
 * To rotate the API credentials for a custom app that was created in the Shopify admin, you need to uninstall and reinstall the app.

 ## Triggers

+### Webhook

+Creates [webhook subscription](https://shopify.dev/docs/api/admin-graphql/2024-01/mutations/webhookSubscriptionCreate) for selected topics on the Shopify side to receive events.

+#### Configuration Fields

+* **Select topics** - (multi-select dropdown, required): Select available topics to create a subscription.
+* **Skip validation** - (checkbox, optional): If checked - the component will not validate the incoming message to be sure that it comes from Shopify, use it for test purposes only!

+#### Input Metadata

+There is no input metadata.

+#### Output Metadata
+Event from the subscription on the selected topic.

+#### Limitations
+* **Generate Stub Sample** works only for the most used objects.
+* This trigger doesn't support `Retrieve sample` functionality.
+* If you use ordinary flow (The `Real-time` functionality not enabled) after flow starts you will need to run it once - just follow the webhook URL (to make the first execution) this action will create a subscription, error on this execution may be ignored.

 ### Get New and Updated Objects Polling